 For older adults, always insist on a shoe with a non-slip sole.
 Usually made of rubber, these soles grip surfaces better and reduces the chance of a slip and fall.

 2. Lace-Free Closures

 Shoes with laces are difficult for some older adults to put on.
 Most require bending over too!
 Seniors with balance problems should never risk bending over to tie their shoes.

 Shoes with laces can also be annoying.
-Laces keep untying themselves, and that can cause a loved one to slip and fall.
+Laces keep untying themselves, and that can cause an older loved one to slip and fall.
 This is something that must be avoided, especially by seniors.
 Therefore, a shoe without lace closures is the best choice for elderly folks.

 Some existing shoes can be modified by adding no tie lace systems for shoes.